PBCAR/Visualizations/README.md

 A repository of scripts that can be used to reproduce some of the individual-level data visualization techniques that are popular at PBCAR.
 The corresponding example figures were created from the scripts themselves, making it easy to see what parts of the code correspond to the produced visualization.

 These scripts accompany a small mock data set in wide format.
-The data set consists of 500 hypothetical participants whose data were collected at baseline, with follow-up data available for cannabis and alcohol outcomes.
+The data set consists of 500 hypothetical participants whose data were collected at baseline, with follow-up (t2) data available for cannabis and alcohol outcomes, and 3 additional follow-up time points (t3-t5) for total drinks per week.
 The variables are as follows:

 | Variable      | Definition                                                                                                            |
 |---------------|-----------------------------------------------------------------------------------------------------------------------|